Change Language:

 WHO and its global group of specialists is actively watching mutations in the virus so, if major modifications are discovered, WHO can advise governments and people on how to alter their efforts to avoid the transmission of this virus strain.
 The latest WHO tactics and initiatives are geared at countering viral variations that have been identified since the start of the epidemic.

-Symptoms of Coronavirus (COVID-19) in Humans
+Symptoms of Coronavirus

 The manifestations of the respiratory syndrome upon infection of the 2019-ncoV coronavirus can range from a complete absence of symptoms (asymptomatic disease) to severe pneumonia with respiratory failure, which can lead to death.
 The patients are usually concerned about fever, cough, shortness of breath.
 However, this does not always result in pneumonia.
 In some cases, gastrointestinal symptoms may occur, including diarrhea.

-Severe symptoms of the COVID-19 may include respiratory failure, which will require the patient to be supported by an artificial ventilation device and assisted in the intensive care unit.
+Severe symptoms of the Coronavirus may include respiratory failure, which will require the patient to be supported by an artificial ventilation device and assisted in the intensive care unit.
 In case of the severe course of the coronavirus, a secondary fungal and bacterial infections are possible.

 Apparently, the virus is especially dangerous for people with a weakened immune system and for elderly people, as well as patients with chronic diseases like diabetes, chronic lung diseases, etc.